wavefrontHQ/docs/pages/doc/tracing_integrations.md

 </table>

 **Note:** The proxy preserves any tags that you assigned through your distributed tracing system.
-You can explicitly instrument your code to add an `application` tag with a more meaningful application name.
+You can explicitly instrument your code to add an `application` tag with a preferred application name.

 ### Derived RED Metrics

-When you use a tracing-system integration, Wavefront derives RED metrics from the spans that are sent from each instrumented service in your application.
+When you use a tracing-system integration, Wavefront derives RED metrics from the spans that are sent from the instrumented application services.
 You can use these metrics to help you find the traces in which problems occur.

 RED metrics are measures of: